3901-5-09 Agent licensing and appointments.

 (1) An agent may surrender all or some of the agent’s licenses by submitting a form prescribed by the superintendent.
 If an agent is under investigation by the superintendent or the superintendent has issued a notice of opportunity for hearing under Chapter 119. of the Revised Code, the superintendent may not accept a surrender except for cause and as a resolution of allegations that the agent violated the insurance laws and regulations of this state.
 For purposes of this paragraph, an investigation shall include the review of any complaint made against or involving the agent.

-(2) A surrender will be effective immediately after the superintendent receives the request or at a date chosen by the agent but in no case shall the surrender be effective prior to the date of receipt by the department or more than thirty days after receipt of the surrender request.
+(2) A surrender will be effective immediately after the superintendent receives the request or at a date chosen by the agent but in no case shall the surrender be effective prior to the date of receipt by the superintendent or more than thirty days after receipt of the surrender request.

 (4) The superintendent shall notify each appointing company and agent when an agent’s licenses are surrendered.